 OUR SISTER LODGE

 The lodge, which was built in the 1980s, was originally a privately-run inn named Tlell River House.
 After changing ownership, it became a trophy bear-hunting lodge and closed to the non-hunting public.
 In 1995, the Council of Haida Nation called for the end of the recreational bear hunt on Haida Gwaii, and successfully retired the last remaining bear hunting licenses by purchasing the property via the Haida Enterprise Corporation.

 In 2012 the lodge reopened as the Haida House at Tllaal, and began welcoming visitors seeking authentic cultural experiences.

 In 2015 Haida House acquired the neighbouring property, thereby adding another 44 acres of pristine land to our existing 8 acres.
-Haida House is an advocate of Aboriginal Tourism and employs a ‘leave no footprint’ philosophy.
+Haida House is an advocate of Indigenous Tourism and employs a ‘leave no footprint’ philosophy.